cosmic-horizon/committees/Oversight/Readme.md

 Distribution to Committee Members: The remaining 50% of the generated QWOYN tokens, also equivalent to 3250 tokens per month, will be shared among the committee members.
 This distribution recognizes the efforts and contributions of committee members and provides an incentive for their active participation and dedication.

 Discretionary Use of Restaked Amount: The oversight committee will have the flexibility to determine the use of the restaked QWOYN tokens.
 They may choose to allocate them towards specific initiatives, community projects, liquidity provisioning, or any other endeavors that align with the committee's purpose and benefit the Qwoyn Network ecosystem.
-The oversight committee also reserves the right to allocate any amount of the distribution to oversight committee members for other purposes if unanimously agreed on.
+The oversight committee also reserves the right to allocate any amount of the generated Qwoyn distribution to oversight committee members for other purposes instead, if unanimously agreed on.

 Unless unanimously agreed on by the entire Oversight committee, the discretionary tokens shall be mostly restaked (35%) with 15% of the total generated tokens set aside in a purse.
 Any use of discretionary funds must have unanimous approval by the oversight committee.